wich229/js-adagrams/README.md

 ### When I `npm install`, I Get a Lot of Text: What do I do?!

-Managing external dependencies (packages/libraries that we use) in JavaScript projects is different than managing them in Ruby.
+Managing external dependencies (packages/libraries that we use) in JavaScript projects is different than managing them in Python.
 In JavaScript, we use `npm` to manage dependencies, and those dependencies have other dependencies.
 Our dependencies may change over time, and those dependency's dependencies change, too!
 It's a lot.

 When we run `npm install`, `npm` may give us a lot of feedback about the state of our dependencies.